iltommi/qdb-documentation/source/concepts/distribution.rst

 In a production environment, hive segments may become unstable for a short period (in the order of minutes, generally in less than one minute) of time after a node fails.
 This instability is temporary and does not require human intervention to be resolved.

 .. tip::
-    To sum up, when a hive's segment is unstable request *may* temporarily fail.
-The probability for failure is correlated with the number of simultaneous failures.
+    When a hive's segment is unstable request *might* temporarily fail.
+The probability for failure is exponentially correlated with the number of simultaneous failures.

 Minimum number of working nodes required
 -------------------------------------------